-Laksa Media is a Canadian publisher with a unique model.
+Laksa Media is an award-winning Canadian publisher with a unique model.
 A portion of our net revenue from each project goes to a charitable organization, program, or event.

 ADDICTED TO HEAVEN SERIES by SUSAN FOREST

 Reader’s Discussion Guide (Bursts of Fire) for Book Clubs and Libraries

 The first book in this series is Bursts of Fire.
 Publishers Lunch Buzz Books 2019 selection

 Bursts of Fire begins an epic political fantasy of revenge, addictions, and redemption for three magiel sisters.
 In an empire where magic has become suspect, love and loyalty—for one’s lover, one’s family, one’s country—are tested.

 “An emotional story of familial love, tension, and mistrust among three sisters and three brothers . . . devastated by conquest and fanaticism.
 Forest employs the fantasy world as an allegory to address issues of religious intolerance, immigration, xenophobia, refugees, and mental illness; this gives the novel a timely feel . . .
 Readers who relish adventure mingled with a message will be engrossed in the plights of the two sets of siblings.”—Publishers Weekly